 Contributing photographs to our website and social media

 It is well worth spending time learning how to resize or compress them to reduce download speeds of webpages.
 Photographs taken on digital cameras are usually between 1 and 4 Megabytes or even larger, however as a general rule photo images for websites and social media only need to be 800x600 pixels.

 Learning to use Weebly

-This website has been set up using the user friendly Weebly platform.
-It is very easy to use if you have word processing skills and has the advantage that you can see how the page will look on the screen while working on it.
-Newsletter reports are added to the web page each month.
+The Weebly platform is very easy to use as you can see how the page will look on the screen while working on it.
+Word processing skills help enormously.